mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

 - Estimated time to complete each procedure: 5 minutes.

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Outlook on the web mailbox policies" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.
+To see what permissions you need, see the "Outlook on the web mailbox policies" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) article.

 - To open the Exchange admin center (EAC), see [Exchange admin center in Exchange Online](../../exchange-admin-center.md).
 To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).

-- For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).
+- For information about keyboard shortcuts that may apply to the procedures in this article, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://social.technet.microsoft.com/forums/msonline/home?forum=onlineservicesexchange) or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).

-## Apply Outlook on the web mailbox policies to Outlook on the web and the new Outlook for Windows mailboxes
+## Apply mailbox policies to Outlook on the web and the new Outlook for Windows mailboxes

 ### Use the EAC to apply an Outlook on the web mailbox policy to a mailbox